 No country in the world produces all of the mineral resources necessary for modern society.
 International trade plays a critical role in providing these raw materials, forming a global network of production, export, import, and use.
 This network must continuously adapt to national and international developments in science, technology, politics, and economics.
 As a result, information on the global flow of raw materials plays a fundamental role in improving national and international resilience to potential supply disruptions and market changes.

+This course focuses on the adoption of and changes in geoscience-related ethics codes over the years.
 Many geological and related engineering professional associations were founded in the 19th and early 20th centuries but ethics codes were generally not adopted until after WWII.
 The AAPG Code of Ethics was the first code and was adopted in 1924.
 Codes have changed over the years for a variety of reasons as has their organization.
-There are common principles in the codes like honesty, integrity, transparency, etc. Most codes also explicitly state that protection of the public’s health, safety, and welfare supersedes employer/client confidentiality.
-Emerging additions to ethics codes include statements about harassment and discrimination, sustainable development, and global human welfare.
-Whether an ethics code requires enforcement procedures, the implications of enforcing an ethics code, and the characteristics of effective disciplinary procedures are reviewed.
+There are common principles in the codes like honesty, integrity, transparency, etc.

 This course is intended for geologists involved in Light Non-Aqueous Phase Liquid (LNAPL) assessment and remediation.
-Roger Lamb, the course presenter, provides information on the development of high resolution conceptual site models that can be used to guarantee the project goals are met.
+This course provides information on the development of high resolution conceptual site models that can be used to guarantee the project goals are met.
 The class will cover advantages of a high resolution LNAPL Conceptual Site Model (LCSM); design and implementation of a high resolution investigation field program; case studies and end uses of a high resolution LCSM.

 The surge in recent years of earthquake activity associated with some oil and gas operations, most notably in Oklahoma, has spurred a range of actions and responses from state geoscientists and regulators.
 States have taken measures to monitor these earthquakes and moderate the activities that may be causing them, particularly the deep underground injection of large volumes of wastewater.
 Many states with extensive oil and gas operations but little or no increased earthquake activity have also adopted practices to prevent and prepare for potential induced earthquakes in their area.